skiggety/skiggety-utils/README.md

       about ./PWD_BIN/todo instead of finding $SKIGGETY_UTILS_DIR/bin/todo. 'exec bash' is the workaround. uncommitted files in other git repos.
 This is also important so git-vimchanged can work properly when you add your own PWD_BIN with convenience scripts to another repo
     - (?)
 How can I make this safer?
-(TODO^4: consider direnv: "https://direnv.net/docs/hook.html") Put ./users_safeword/../PWD_BIN" in the path instead? make everything in PWD a subcommand of some other command?
+(TODO^4: consider direnv: "https://direnv.net/docs/hook.html") and dotenv.
+Put ./users_safeword/../PWD_BIN" in the path instead? make everything in PWD a subcommand of some other command?
 Come up with some handy way to add/remove it from the path quickly (or add it temporarily)?
 I put skiggety-utils/PWD_BIN_FIREWALL in your path before ./PWD_BIN if I wanted to block certain things

   - This project uses and enables TODO's in code, ranked so that "TODO TODO" is equal to "TODO^2" and outranks "TODO".
 This way you can easily add a vote when something becomes and impediment or whatever, and the cream will rise to the top.
 The "todo" program is a key part of this and is shown in the "default_dashboard".
 You can also put "IGNORE_TODO" on the same line as "TODO" if you want to mention "TODO" without it being on the list (like this).